 UWTSD Home - The University - Wales Academy for Professional Practice and Applied Research - Coaching and Mentoring Courses

-At the Academy, we offer a range of Coaching and Mentoring trainings options both for individuals up to MA level and for organizational cohorts.
+At the Academy, we offer a range of Coaching and Mentoring training options both for individuals up to MA level and for organizational cohorts.
 You can start your coaching journey with us to develop a robust basis for your practice or if you already have ILM (or similar credentials) you can use these towards a range of qualifications to MA and finally Doctorate level.

 Why work with us?